-A general carman and the eldest of 4 children of John Cowell (a police constable) and Emma Mills, John Cowell, the third cousin twice-removed on the mother's side of Nigel Horne, was born in Chatham, Kent, England on 16 Sept 18811, was baptised there at St Paul's Church on 5 Oct 1881 and married Ethel Kilsby (with whom he had 3 children: John F Albert, Bertram S and Lillian Ethel) in Daventry, Northamptonshire, England on 28 Mar 19143.
+A general carman and the eldest of 4 children of John Cowell (a police constable) and Emma Mills, John Cowell, the third cousin twice-removed on the mother's side of Nigel Horne, was born in Chatham, Kent, England on 16 Sept 18811, was baptised there at St Paul's Church on 5 Oct 1881 and was married to Ethel Kilsby (with whom he had 3 children: John F Albert, Bertram S, and Lillian Ethel) in Daventry, Northamptonshire, England on 28 Mar 19143.

 During his life, he was living at 71 Victoria Road, Willesden, London, England on 5 Apr 18914; at 28 Claremont Road, Kilburn, London on 31 Mar 19015; and in Africa on 2 Apr 19116.